- Two dead after a TATA ACE vehicle collided with a bus at Kondareddy circle in Pileru

 - WFI Chief Brij Bhushan To Address Rally On June 11 In UP

 India, Pakistan exchange list of nuclear installations

-The Agreement, which was signed on December 31, 1988 and entered into force on January 27, 1991 provides, inter alia, that the two countries inform each other of nuclear installations and facilities to be covered under the Agreement on the first of January of every calendar year.
+The agreement, which was signed on December 31, 1988 and entered into force on January 27, 1991, says that the two countries will inform each other of nuclear installations and facilities to be covered under the agreement on January 1 of every calendar year.

 This is the 26th consecutive exchange of such list between the two countries, the first one having taken place on January 1, 1992.

 The two countries also exchanged, through diplomatic channels simultaneously at New Delhi and Islamabad, the lists of nationals (including civil prisoners and fishermen) of each country lodged in their respective jails as per provisions of the Agreement on Consular Access, the MEA said.

 The agreement on consular access, signed between the two countries on May 21, 2008, provides for exchanging a comprehensive list of nationals of each country lodged in their jails twice each year -- on January 1 and July 1.